-war.
-However, the impact of conflict is likely persistent and inter-generational.
-Accordingly, this paper adds to the literature by exploring an outcome affecting the generation of children born to parents who lived through an era of armed violence.
+outcome affecting the generation of children born to parents who lived through an era of armed violence.

-Parenting greatly determines child welfare.
-The parental behavior this paper focuses on, physical punishment, is a public health concern that deeply shapes the lives of its victims.
-Its negative effects are well-documented across the medical, psychology, and public health literature.
+The negative effects of physical punishment are well-documented across the medical, psychology, and public health literature.
 In the United States, the total lifetime economic burden resulting from child maltreatment is estimated to be about \$124 billion (Fang et al., 2012).
 Physically abused children have worse physical and mental health as adults (Springer et al., 2007; Felitti et al., 1998).
 They also have a higher risk of attempted suicide and drug abuse (Dube et al., 2001).
 Moreover, physical abuse in childhood is associated with delinquent and violent behavior in adolescence and adulthood (Gilbert et al., 2009).
-The majority of PCA research focuses on its determinants or post-facto outcomes, but little is known about how child abuse rates change in response to macro-level shocks.
+The majority of PCA research focuses on its determinants or post-facto outcomes, but little is known about how child abuse rates change in response to macro-level shocks.3

-Given the main finding, this paper joins the small subsection of the conflict literature that highlights the positive effects that can occur post-conflict.
-In addition, the main finding addresses the research showing conflict is positively associated with domestic violence.
-Gutierrez & Gallegos (2011), Noe & Rieckmann (2013), and La Mattina (2013) find women's conflict exposure is linked to an increased probability of IPV-victimhood in Peru, Colombia, and
+Given the main finding, this paper joins the small subsection of the conflict literature that highlights the positive effects that can occur post-conflict.4 Previous studies on conflict's effect on domestic violence appear to contradict our main result.
+Gutierrez & Gallegos (2011), Noe & Rieckmann (2013), and La Mattina (2013) find women's conflict exposure is linked to an increased probability of IPV-victimhood in Peru, Colombia, and Rwanda, respectively.
+However, in a departure from previous literature, we focus on violence directed at children rather than

-&lt;sup>4 To our knowledge, only economic shocks have been researched.
-Using hospital records, Wood et al. (2012) show economic downturns are correlated with greater pediatric admissions for abuse related injuries.
+3 To our knowledge, only economic shocks have been researched.
+Using hospital records, Wood et al. (2012) show economic downturns are correlated with greater pediatric admissions for injuries related to abuse.
 Lindo et al. (2013) use California Department of Justice data to study how the Great Recession affected the prevalence of child abuse.
 They find male layoffs increase abuse while female layoffs have the opposite effect.
 Similarly, Markowitz & Grossman (2000) find increases in beer taxes reduce physical punishment by females but not by males.

-&lt;sup>5 Tilly (1975) argues wars have promoted nation and state formation in Europe.
+4 Tilly (1975) argues wars have promoted nation and state formation in Europe.
 Bellows & Miguel (2009) find an increase in political engagement for individuals that were most affected by the 1991-2002 Sierra Leone civil war.
 Blattman (2009) finds conflict in Uganda increased political engagement among former combatants.
 Gil-Alana & Singh (2013) determine longer civil conflicts tend to have faster economic recoveries.
 Buvinic et al. (2013) argue post-conflict political transitions have increased women's participation in civil and political life.

-Rwanda, respectively.
-Previous work appears to contradict our main result; however, this is the first conflict paper on domestic violence to explore violence directed at children rather than adults and perpetrated by women rather than men.
-Moreover, we show that our outcomes are not mutually inconsistent by presenting evidence for the normalization of violence, the theory employed by Gutierrez & Gallegos (2011) to explain their results.
+adults and perpetrated by women rather than men.5 Moreover, we show that our outcomes are not mutually inconsistent with previous research by presenting evidence for the normalization of violence, the theory Gutierrez & Gallegos (2011) employed to explain their results.

-The rest of the paper is organized as follows.
-In the next section, we provide a background on the civil conflict.
+In the next section, we provide a background on the Shining Path Insurgency.
 Section III describes the data.
 Section IV delineates the conceptual framework and the main empirical strategy.
 Section V presents the main results and a series of robustness checks, and Section VI tests for the possible channels behind the main results.
 Section VII focuses on an external validity check using civil conflict in Colombia.
 Section VIII concludes.